Glen-Pinner/AuctionSniper/README.md

 *   Building proof-of-concept using amqplib, auction sniper communicating with fake auction server

 Next tasks:
-*   Spike auction sniper update of browser using Socket.IO
 *   Spike integration of RabbitMQ into CasperJS

+To do:
+*   Look into fixing browser refresh with Socket.IO